 Without a doubt, price is the biggest drawback of using Upserve POS.
 There’s no two ways about it, Upserve POS is expensive.
-The most basic plan, although it includes an impressive feature set, starts at $119 per month.
+The most basic plan, although it includes an impressive feature set, starts at $59 per month, in addition to a monthly $60 per terminal fee.
 Plus, if you want to add online ordering, inventory management, or use the Upserve software on more than one terminal, you’re going to incur another significant monthly fee for each of these services.
 Even though the Pro plan includes online ordering and inventory management, you still have to pay a sizable fee for additional terminals, not to mention the plan is more than 2x the monthly price of the Core plan.
 At the end of the day, you can find other POS software options (even specifically for restaurants) that are more cost-effective with comparable capabilities.

 Another disadvantage of Upserve POS is the lack of payment processing options.
 Although it can be useful to have Upserve Payments integrated directly into your POS software, Upserve POS doesn’t give you the ability to work with other payment providers or merchant services if you’d prefer to do so.
 Additionally, even though the flat-rate pricing of Upserve Payments is easy to understand, you’re locked into this pricing model and prevented from exploring other possible options in the marketplace.